cztee/Lattice_ICEStick_SelfStudy_Notes/SIPEED_PMOD_schematic/README.md

 - https://dl.sipeed.com/shareURL/TANG/PMOD
-Disclaimer: I do not owe the schematics.
+- Disclaimer: I do not owe the schematics.
+- Disclaimer 2: I do not owe or take any pictures here.
+The pictures are from the official website of SiPEED's PMOD and adapted based on my understanding.
+Mistakes made are my own fault.